LamKser/image-super-resolution-web-app/README.md

-# Enhance image resolution with Deep Learning
+# Enhance image resolution using a Generative Adversarial Network